fkr4eng/stafo/data/V0/formalized_statements_v0.md

         - 'out1' is an instance of 'Sprungantwort'
         - 'system1' 'has input signal' 'in1'
         - 'system1' 'has output signal' 'out1'
+        - 'dout1' is an instance of 'reellwertige Funktion'
+        - There is an equation:
+            - formalized left hand side: 'dout1'
+            - formalized right hand side: 'Zeitableitung'('out1')
     - formalized premise:
         - There is a mathematical relation:
             - relation sign: >=